textX/Arpeggio/docs/grammars.md

 - **parent add** to add a matched token to the list of the matched tokens of the parent state layer corresponding to the rule.
 This action always succeeds and can be used, for example, to determine local variables.
+- **global add** to add a matched token to the list of the matched tokens of the global state layer corresponding to the rule.
+This action always succeeds and can be used, for example, to determine global variables.
 - **any** to match any token corresponding to the rule that were previously added to the list of matched tokens (by **add** action) across all the state layers.
 If no token found, then the rule will fail to match.